My Middle-Aged Country

 'Hermione!' said Ron weakly, and he tried to grab her hand as she swung it back.

-off, Ron!'
+'Get off, Ron!'

 Hermione pulled out her wand.
 Malfoy stepped backwards.Crabbe and Goyle looked at him for instructions, thoroughly bewildered.